-The Department of Transitional Assistance (DTA) pays a $150 clothing allowance for children in September.
-Families get $150 for each child in the family who gets Transitional Assistance for Families and Dependent Children (TAFDC).
+The Department of Transitional Assistance (DTA) pays a $450 clothing allowance for children in late August or September.
+Families get $450 for each child in the family who gets Transitional Assistance for Families and Dependent Children (TAFDC).

 Can my child get the clothing allowance?

 Only children who get TAFDC get the September clothing allowance.
-Children who just get SSI cannot get the clothing allowance.
-If your child cannot get TAFDC he or she cannot get the clothing allowance.
+Children who get SSI cannot get the clothing allowance.
+If your child cannot get TAFDC, they cannot get the clothing allowance.

 I am a teen parent.
 Can I get the clothing allowance for myself?

-If your family gets TAFDC because you are a dependent child, you will get the $150 clothing allowance.
-You can also get the $150 clothing allowance for each child you have, as long as they get TAFDC.
+If your family gets TAFDC because you are a dependent child, you will get the $450 clothing allowance for yourself.
+You can also get the $450 clothing allowance for each child you have, as long as they get TAFDC.

 How do I get the clothing allowance?

 If you get TAFDC now, you do not have to do anything to get the clothing allowance.
-In September, DTA will pay your family $150 for everyone in the family who is less than 19 and gets TAFDC.
-If you are not on TAFDC, apply by September 1.
-If you are given TAFDC, you will also get the clothing allowance for September.
+In late August or September, DTA will pay your family $450 for every child in the family who is less than 19 and gets TAFDC.

 What if we do not get TAFDC at all, can we get the clothing allowance?

-Apply for TAFDC before September 1.
+If you apply for TAFDC and get approved for September, you will get the clothing allowance.
 The income limits for TAFDC go up for the month of September.
 You may be able to get TAFDC for September, even if you could not get TAFDC before.
-If you can get TAFDC for September, you will also get the clothing allowance.

 Can you get the clothing allowance for a child who is not getting TAFDC?